adaduvai/serifhealth_takehome_ds_ad/README.md

 In addition, in the final payer/hospital joined data set, the values of payer are aligned with those of negotiation type, and the values of setting and description are aligned with those of plan name; however, this would almost certainly not be the case with real world data.

 Instead, a more robust approach combining descriptive statistics with business knowledge would work better.
-One could drill down to as granular a level as possible across the dimensions noted above: payer/plan, provider, procedure code, setting, and negotiation type; then, roll up each rate (e.g., payer reimbursement rate, CMS reimbursement rate, minimum standard charge, maximum standard charge) to e.g., a single number, and then apply e.g., a weighted average across each of the rates to calculate the final reimbursement rate where the rates could even be weighted differently based on the dimensions.
+One could drill down to as granular a level as possible across the dimensions noted above: payer/plan, provider, procedure code, setting, and negotiation type; then, roll up each rate (e.g., payer reimbursement rate, CMS reimbursement rate, minimum standard charge, maximum standard charge) to a single number; and then apply e.g., a weighted average across the summary statistics for each rate to calculate a final reimbursement rate, where the rates could even be weighted differently based on the dimensions.
 (For example, if a plan were a Medicare plan, it would likely be appropriate to weight the CMS reimbursement rate from the payer data more highly.)
 Or, instead of applying a weighted average, one could implement an algorithm to automatically pick a final rate (e.g., if median payer reimbursement rate < median of minimum standard provider reimbursement amount, take the mean of the median minimum standard provider reimbursement amount and maximum standard provider reimbursement amount).

 # Instructions on how to run code
 Assumptions: Anaconda Python is installed.